pen-lang/pen/doc/src/guides/using-a-library.md

 ## Modifying package configuration

 To use a library package, you need to add the package as a dependency of another package.
-To do so, you modify a package configuration file adding a library package's name and URL in a `dependencies` field like the following example.
+To do so, you modify a package configuration file adding a library package's name (e.g. `Foo`) and URL (e.g. `git://github.com/your-name/foo`) in a `dependencies` field like the following example.
 Note that you need to specify a `git` protocol scheme for library packages published as Git repositories.
 For other kinds of library packages, see [Package configuration](/references/language/packages.md#package-configuration).

 ```jsonc
 {